Letter Sounds and Alphabet Knowledge for Kindergarten

 Letter Names and Letter Sounds

 A letter has a name, but it also has a sound.
-For example, the letter M is called "em," but its sound in words is /m/ like in moon.
+For example, the letter M is called "em," but its sound in many words is /m/ like in moon.
+The name helps children talk about the letter.
+The sound helps them read and spell words.

 Uppercase and Lowercase Letters

 Every letter has an uppercase form and a lowercase form.
-Children should learn to match both forms because books use both.
+Children should learn to match both forms because books, signs, charts, and names use both.
+Uppercase letters often appear at the beginning of names and sentences.
+Lowercase letters appear in most of the words children read.

 Consonants and Vowels